-8.2 Queensland Waste Strategy
+8.2.
+Queensland Waste Strategy

-The Queensland Government introduced a waste disposal levy to attract investment, develop new jobs and industries and reduce waste to landfill.
-In late 2019, a new Queensland Waste Management and Resource Recovery Strategy was released.
+In 2019, the State Government introduced a waste disposal levy to attract investment, develop new jobs and industries and reduce waste to landfill. coinciding with a new Queensland Waste Management and Resource Recovery Strategy.
 The waste strategy aims to deliver the long-term, sustained growth of the recycling and resource recovery sector while reducing the amount of waste produced by promoting more sustainable waste management practices for business, industry and households.
 Actions that enable the transition from a linear economy into a circular waste economy will be required from all stakeholders including the Redlands Coast community and Council.
+This strategy is being reviewed in 2023.

-City Waste has incorporated the key requirements and recycling targets arising from the new waste policy direction into the draft Waste Reduction and Recycling Plan 2021-2025.
+City Waste has incorporated the key requirements and recycling targets arising from the new waste policy direction into the Waste Reduction and Recycling Plan 2021-2030.